Aysr01/CINE-Reader/README.md

 ## 1. What is CINE-Reader ?

-CINE-Reader is an ML model developed to extract useful information from Moroccan identity cards with a 94% accuracy.
-Thanks to this model, filling in forms can be done with one click.
+CINE-Reader is an ML model developed to extract useful information from Moroccan identity cards, both new and old versions, with a 94% accuracy rate.
+Thanks to this model, filling out forms can be accomplished with just one click.

 ## 2. How does it works ?